Jigglypuff: Promotion and reception

 Andrew Tei of Mania.com complained that Jigglypuff's portrayal in the anime quickly becomes irritating.
 Carolyn Gudmundson of GamesRadar+ disagreed, calling Jigglypuff's anime appearances "totally badass" while also criticizing its unoriginal, overused design.
 She later described it as falling into the "huggable pink blob" archetype Pokémon, which she believed to be one of the more overused Pokémon designs.
 James Whitbrook of Gizmodo praised its appearance in the original games, highlighting its uncommon encounter rate and unique design as making it standout in comparison to other wild Pokémon.
 He also noted its high popularity, especially in marketing, labelling it as "ascendant" in comparison to other Pokémon in the series due to its notability.
 Steven Bogos of The Escapist similarly described Jigglypuff as "iconic" but criticized its lack of power.

 Jigglypuff's floaty and campy playstyle in the Super Smash Bros. series has led to some controversy.
 During a 2019 tournament of Super Smash Bros.
 Melee, a player decided to quit due to an opponent who played Jigglypuff repeatedly stalling.
-Largely credited with elevating the Melee community's perception of Jigglypuff's viability in competition and setting the standard of how to play the character, a notable professional Super Smash Bros.
-Player Hungrybox relies heavily on a defensive, counterattack-centric playstyle revolving around avoiding his opponent until he finds an opportunity to attack and capitalize on their mistakes; it is considered a "high risk high reward" playstyle, as Hungrybox's usual goal is to eventually hit his opponent with Rest, a move unique to Jigglypuff which inflicts instant high knockback on opponents, but leaves Jigglypuff open to attack.
-In response to the controversy, the tournament Super Smash Con made some rules against “ledge-camping”, as the character is so effective with the tactic that some people considered it "game-breaking" and making the game not fun to watch.
+Largely credited with elevating the Melee community's perception of Jigglypuff's viability in competition and setting the standard of how to play the character, professional Super Smash Bros. player Hungrybox relies heavily on a defensive, counterattack-centric playstyle revolving around avoiding his opponent until he finds an opportunity to attack and capitalize on their mistakes.
+It is considered a "high risk high reward" playstyle, as Hungrybox's usual goal is to eventually hit his opponent with Rest, a move unique to Jigglypuff which inflicts instant high knockback on opponents, but leaves Jigglypuff open to attack.
+The tournament Super Smash Con made some rules against "ledge-camping", as the character is so effective with the tactic that some people considered it "game-breaking" and making the game not fun to watch.

 In 2018, Jigglypuff's singing habits became an Internet meme, and a Twitter account known as @jigglysinging was created to overlay popular songs over a clip of Jigglypuff singing.
 A Las Vegas street was also named after Jigglypuff.